ecylchang/VOU_Blazars/README.md

 (With 2 error circles, one radius 15, the other radius is 7)

 $ ./bin/vou-blazars 153.76 49.43 30.
 15 7
-(Same as above, just no specify nh)
+(Same as above, just no nh specified)

 $ ./bin/vou-blazars 153.76 49.43 30.
 15
 (Only specify one error circle radius, and the other is set to 0.)